Bankruptcy Statistics

 Age

-According to data from the Administrative Office of the U.S. Courts, in 2020, the majority of bankruptcy filers were between the ages of 35 and 54.
+According to data from the American Bankruptcy Institute, in 2023, the majority of bankruptcy filers were between the ages of 25 and 44.

 However, the number of filings by individuals 65 and older has been increasing in recent years.